rdadbhawala/dutdip/STORY.md

   Should addition of more dependencies or new relationships in an element/ component lead to breaking channges in the code already written?
 I think not.
 While I acknowledge that requirements change, I believe in the principle that good software design, by definition, shouldn't require you to look backwards.
 Rather, it allows you to look forward freely, unconstrained by the work already done.
 In that sense, if there are changes in the dependencies of an element, the DI framework should absorb the impact in such a manner that such changes can be incorporated easily.
 * Dependencies are initialized only if required

   I am a big believer in the pattern that the creator of an element should also be responsible for its destruction.
-The life cycle of such a dependency should be managed in a clean manner, clearly depicting where the dependency is created and where it is relieved.
+The life cycle of such a dependency should be managed in a clean manner, clearly depicting where the dependency is created and where it is disposed.
 Several DI frameworks use a constructor based pattern for injecting dependencies.
 In such a pattern, the dependency is created in a different scope (DI Framework), and is utilized in a different scope (the service).
-There is ambiguity over who is responsible for the clean up.
+There is ambiguity over who is responsible for the clean up, and when does it occur.
 If dependencies become members of the Service, it makes the service stateful.
 If the dependency has a database connection, to take an example, this instance of the service can't be shared across requests.

   Also, as a responsible software engineer, I want to utilize resources only if I have to use them.
 Opening a connection has its costs: the cost to initialize connection objects, establishing communication and handshake with the database, implicit 'transaction', and of course there are processing and memory costs to be considered.